dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/upgrade-instruction.md

 ### 3. Migrate Your Templates

 The template system is upgraded.
 The template you used for the previous version can't be directly recognized by the new version.
-Please <a href="https://www.dynamsoft.com/contact/" target="_blank">contact us</a> to upgrade your template.
+Please use the <a href="https://www.dynamsoft.com/tools/template-upgrade/" target="_blank">template upgrade tool</a> to upgrade your template.

 ### 4. Rebuild the Project